luszczewskakasia1/compute-benchmarks/README.md

 Pci Benchmark is currently not released in binary form.

 ## Building
 Internally ComputeBenchmarks uses googletest, which is referenced as a git submodule and has to be cloned separately.
 Cloning command is automatically performed by CMake, but Intel employees may have to properly set up proxy.
-If building hangs on cloning googletest, use [build.sh](build.sh] script, which sets up proxy or run the following commands:
+If building hangs on cloning googletest, use [build.sh](build.sh) script, which sets up proxy or run the following commands:
 ```
 git config --global http.proxy http://proxy-chain.intel.com:911
 git config --global https.proxy http://proxy-chain.intel.com:912